WalletScrutiny/WalletScrutinyCom/_android/com.ohj.berry.md

 ---

+## Updated Review 2023-07-24

+- After reviewing this app, we decided to search for the app name + "scam".
+- We found several results indicating that this was a Ponzi scheme.
+- This explains the different branding identities we initially found online.
+The same "B" logo was colored differently.

+## Previous Review 2023-06-30

 ## App Description from Google Play

 > We provide safe and reliable digital asset trading and asset management services to 130 countries